Electronics - Hacking the SX2 Mini Mill - (Adding a reverse switch and reverse engineering the tachometer port protocol)

 Once the SX2 mill (or SC2 lathe) is turned on, a blip of data is sent over the LCDCS, LCDCL, and LCDDI lines every 0.75s.
 This blip will hereby be called a packet.

-Each packet consists of 4 frames.
-The frame starts are indicated when the LCDCS line is pulled down and the frame ends are indicated when the line is pulled back up.
-Each frame consists of 19 bits of data.
+Following this header (if present) are 4 frames.
+Each frame start is indicated by the LCDCS line being pulled down.
+The frame ends are indicated when this line is pulled back up.
+Each frame consists of 17 bits of data.
 A bit is read by reading the state of the LCDDI line on every fall of the LCDCL line.

 The first 8 bits of each frame represent the address of the frame.
 The following 9 bits represent the frame's data.
-Only 4 addresses are used and these are always sent in the same order (0xA0, 0xA1, 0xA2, 0xA3).
-These addresses respectively indicate the 1000's rpm digit, 100's rpm digit, 10's rpm digit, and one additional register which always has a value of 0x20.
+The SX2 Mill only uses 4 addresses and always transmits them in the same order (0xA0, 0xA1, 0xA2, 0xA3).
+These addresses respectively indicate the 1000's rpm digit, 100's rpm digit, 10's rpm digit, and one additional register which the SX2 mill always transmits with a value of 0x20.

 The 9 data bits of each rpm digit frame are structured such that: